Fumo-Unlockers/Xbox-Achievement-Unlocker/README.md

 ## Features

-- Extract XAuth from Xbox app
+- Extract XAuth from Xbox app or use OAuth to login
 - Obtain a list of games from the user or any selected XUID
 - Unlock Achievements for any Title Managed game
 - Spoof time in any game